 On February 7, 2018, India make cricketing history when bowler Jhulan Goswami became the first woman cricketer to have an astounding 200 wickets to her credit in One Day International cricket .

 Jhulan achieved the feat when she claimed the wicket of South Africa opener Laura Wolvaardt during the second one-day game of the three-match series at Kimberley.

-Jhulan achieved the feat during the quadrangular series game that is currently taking place in South Africa.
-She has officially overtaken the previous record holder, Australia pacer Cathryn Fitzpatrick, who retired in 2007 after having taken 180 wickets during her tenure.
+The versatile bowler had earlier achieved the title of the all-time leading wicket-taker in the world last year, when she claimed 181 wickets in 153 ODI matches and officially overtook the previous record holder, Australia pacer Cathryn Fitzpatrick last year, who retired in 2007 after having taken 180 wickets during her tenure.

 As the country celebrates this landmark achievement by the cricketer, here are 9 facts about Jhulan that will fill you with pride.